raphaelsalaja/paths/README.md

 ## Why would you use this? 🔎

 Learning shortcuts and quick commands can almost double your productivity.
-This makes completing tasks faster and easier.
-Paths shows you the all the available shortcuts and commands for any of the most popular pages
+Paths shows you the all the available shortcuts and commands for the most popular websites and apps that you use on a daily basis.

 👉 [Github Link](https://github.com/raf-underscore/paths)